 4. Barberry

-Both native and ornamental barberries are covered in slender, sharp thorns, often at the base of each leaf cluster.
-Though better known for their striking foliage and bright berries, some species bear edible fruit.
+Both native and ornamental barberries are covered in slender, sharp thorns, usually at the base of each leaf cluster.
+Although they are popular for their striking foliage and bright berries, some species bear edible fruit.
 They’re often used in hedging or erosion control, though certain species like Japanese barberry have become invasive in parts of North America.

 5. Citrus Trees (Lemon, Lime, Orange)

-Many citrus trees, particularly older or wild varieties, feature hard, straight thorns along the branches.
-These spines protect young fruit from browsing animals.
-While many modern cultivars are bred to be thornless or nearly so, the thorny types are often more vigorous and hardy.
+Many citrus trees, particularly older or wild varieties, feature hard, straight thorns along their branches.
+Like the fruit trees mentioned above, these thorns help protect young fruit from animals and other threats that could interfere with their growth and reproduction.
+While many modern cultivars are thornless or nearly so, the thorny types are often more vigorous and hardy.

 6. Pomegranate

 This Mediterranean-native shrub or small tree has rigid, thorn-tipped branches that form a natural barrier.
 The thorns not only defend the juicy, seed-filled fruit but also make pomegranates useful in security hedges.
-The plant is drought-tolerant and thrives in arid regions, producing blossoms that attract pollinators.
+The plant is drought-tolerant and thrives in arid regions, where it produces beautiful blossoms that attract pollinators.

 7. Jujube

 Also known as Chinese date, the jujube tree is armed with sharp spines, especially on young shoots.
-These thorns are more prominent in wild or semi-wild forms and fade as the tree matures.
-The sweet, chewy fruits are rich in vitamin C and used medicinally across Asia.
+These thorns are more prominent in wild or semi-wild varieties.
+The thorns tend to fade as the tree matures.
+The tree produces sweet, chewy fruits that are rich in vitamin C and used medicinally across Asia.

 8. Date Palm

 Date palms bear formidable spines at the base of their fronds—stiff, dagger-like projections that can cause serious injury.
 These evolved to protect the fruit-bearing crown.
-Native to the Middle East and North Africa, the trees produce one of the world’s most ancient cultivated fruits and require hot, arid climates to thrive.
+Native to the Middle East and North Africa, the trees produce one of the world’s most ancient cultivated fruits.
+Date palms require hot, arid climates to thrive.

 9. Kei Apple